JeongHyeongKim/NyamNyam_for_Seowon/README.md

 # Age and Gender Estimation
-This is a NyamNyam chatbot using kakao_plusfriend.
+This is chatbot-NyamNyam for dingco-dingco